Bay State Remodeling

 The Design & Planning Summary Meeting

-Once feedback is incorporated, we sit down with you for the Planning & Design Summary Meeting.
-Before we move into the Execution Phase, we review the final design, your project timeline, site access, logistics, and payment schedule — and answer any questions.
-We want you to feel completely confident before construction begins.
+With the final design approved, Bay State Remodeling prepares for the Design & Planning Summary Meeting.
+Before we move into the Execution Phase, we’ll sit down with you to review the final design, your project timeline, site access, logistics, and payment schedule — and answer any questions you have.
+We want you to feel completely confident before we begin.

-• —How our team will access your property during construction
+• —How our team will access your home during construction (staircase, scaffolding, exterior lift if needed)

 • —Working hours and scheduling expectations